 Now that we have reviewed how gelatin can improve your health I wanted to teach you how to actually use it.
 There are many ways to add more gelatin to your diet.
 Some of my favourite include:

-- Drinking bone broth made with the bones from grassfed animals (you can make your own or buy it here)
+- Drinking bone broth made with the bones from grass fed or pasture raised animals (you can make your own or buy it here).

-- Adding powdered grass fed gelatin to your paleo friendly oatmeal (like my Paleo Caramel Apple Oatmeal, Paleo Raspberry Oatmeal or Paleo Coconut Blueberry Oatmeal)
+- Adding powdered grass fed gelatin to your oatmeal (like my Paleo Caramel Apple Oatmeal, Paleo Raspberry Oatmeal or Paleo Coconut Blueberry Oatmeal).

 4. Effect of the novel low molecular weight hydrolyzed chicken sternal cartilage extract, BioCell Collagen, on improving osteoarthritis-related symptoms: a randomized, double-blind, placebo-controlled trial.

 7. Subjective effects of glycine ingestion before bedtime on sleep quality